 History of Pendennis Castle

 Pendennis Castle is one of England’s finest surviving coastal fortresses.
-With the castle at St Mawes, Pendennis guarded the anchorage of Carrick Roads and the port towns of Penryn, Truro and Falmouth for over 400 years.
+Together with the fortress at St Mawes, Pendennis guarded the anchorage of Carrick Roads and the port towns below for over 400 years.
 The castle began as a gun fort in the mid-16th century.
-Defences were added in the 1590s following the threat of Spanish invasion and were periodically updated, notably during the Second World War when the guns again saw action.
+Bastioned defences were added in the 1590s following the threat of Spanish invasion and were periodically updated, notably during the Second World War when the guns again saw action.

 Henry VIII’s Artillery Fort

 Pendennis Castle was built from 1539 to 1545 when England faced a possible invasion from the united powers of Catholic Europe.
 To defend against this, Henry VIII implemented a national programme of military and naval preparations, including new coastal artillery forts.
 These were equipped with guns to shatter enemy warships and troop transports that might attempt to capture English ports.

 The important anchorage of Carrick Roads, a deep estuary at the mouth of the river Fal, was a perfect location for an enemy to establish a base.
 To protect it, Henry built gun forts on opposite shores, at Pendennis and St Mawes.
 Pendennis Castle had a circular design that allowed all-round fire from guns mounted at several levels.

 The fort was fully garrisoned (guarded) by up to 100 men only when there was an imminent threat, notably during the planned Spanish invasions of 1574, 1579, 1588 (the ‘Great Armada’) and 1596–97.
 On the last occasion, a Spanish fleet intended to land troops at Pendennis and capture Carrick Roads.
 The attack never came but the threat forced Elizabeth I to review the defences.Download a plan of Pendennis Castle